 How Developing Immunity Works

-Even if you do develop this immunity, remember that it’s only to your specific cats.
-Most likely, your allergies will flare up all over again if you are around new cats.
+Even if you do develop this immunity, remember that it’s probably only to your specific cats.
+Most likely, your allergies will flare up all over again if you’re around new cats.

 Help Yourself Along The Way